 Yeah.

-I I really hope she gets confirmed.
+I really hope she gets confirmed.

 The country needs somebody like her.

-She she conducted herself amazingly well today.
+She conducted herself amazingly well today.

-I never thought I a year ago we'd be seeing little rocket men walking across the DMZ into the arms of the South Korean president.
+I never thought a year ago we'd be seeing little rocket men walking across the DMZ into the arms of the South Korean president.

-Now is going to meet with the president, and uh they're talking about denuclearization of the entire Korean peninsula.
+Now is going to meet with the president, and they're talking about denuclearization of the entire Korean peninsula.

-Uh an amazing turnaround, peace through strength works.
+Peace through strength works.

 The president put forward a big military presence.